Timopheym/docs/docs/beta/our-platforms.md

 ##### Special Channels:

-It's worth mentioning that in the SourceCred Discord has two special channels that effect how cred flows.
+It's worth mentioning that the SourceCred Discord has two special channels that effect how cred flows.

 The **\#didathing** channel is a channel that helps catch contributions that our algorithm is not complete enough to see yet.
 Any time you complete an action that is valuable to the community, but is not on Discourse or GitHub you can post in #didathing describing what you accomplished, tagging any other contributors involved, and linking to any useful notes/artifacts of your work.
 This allows the community to give emoji reactions and therefore mint some up-front cred for that contribution even if the algorithm couldn't see it.
-Post in #didathing whenever you make a contribution you know the algorithm won't see.
 Whenever you see someone post a contribution in #didathing which you feel was valuable, give it some emoji reactions!
 The flow and norms of #didathing will become more clear the longer you spend time with us.

 The **\#props** channel is a compliment to #didathing.
 Instead of posting about your own contribution, you post giving "props" to someone else in the community for their contribution which you know won't be seen by the algorithm.
 To do so, describe what they did and tag them in the message so that other community members can mint cred with emoji reactions.